noiseflood/spa/docs/README.md

 # SPA Documentation

-Welcome to the SPA (Sound Prompt Audio) documentation.
+Welcome to the SPA (Synthetic Parametric Audio) documentation.
 SPA is a declarative language for generating audio using XML-based syntax.

 ## Documentation Index